Drivers Who Try to Beat the Read Light

-You see them every day, drivers trying to beat the red light and continue against a steady yellow light.
+You see them every day, drivers trying to beat the red light and continue against a steady yellow signal.

-A steady circular yellow or yellow arrow signal is a warning that the related green light is being terminated or that a red light will be shown immediately thereafter.
+A steady circular yellow or yellow arrow signal is a warning that the related green signal is being terminated or that a red signal will be shown immediately thereafter.

-Think of the yellow light as the beginning of the red light phase, not the end of the green light period.
-During this phase all vehicles are expected to clear the intersection.
+Think of the yellow signal as the beginning of the red light phase, not the end of the period with a green signal.
+During the phase with a yellow signal, all vehicles are expected to clear the intersection.

 Is it legal or not?